wp-plugins/truncate-comments/readme.txt

 == Description ==

-`Truncate Comments` is a plugin that hides a part of a long comment under a "`Read more`" link that, when clicked, reveals the hidden part of the comment.
+Truncate Comments is a plugin that hides a part of a long comment under a "`Read more`" link that, when clicked, reveals the hidden part of the comment.
 The plugin provides the functionality of Amazon.com comments.

 If you liked my plugin, please `rate` it.

-The `Truncate Comments` plugin uses [jQuery Collapser](http://www.aakashweb.com/jquery-plugins/collapser/) by Aakash Chakravarthy.
+The plugin uses [jQuery Collapser](http://www.aakashweb.com/jquery-plugins/collapser/) by Aakash Chakravarthy.

 == Installation ==